 Such items will be hidden from the error list in the Errors in Solution window and they will not affect the state of the status bar indicator.
 When necessary, you can stop ignoring these items to display them.

-To allow solution-wide analysis ignore specific errors/warnings
+Allow solution-wide analysis ignoring specific errors/warnings

 In the Errors in Solution window, select a discovered problem or, if you want to ignore all issues in a specific file, select this file.